cqframework/cqf-tooling/src/main/java/org/opencds/cqf/tooling/terminology/templateValuesetGenerator/README.md

 ##Introduction
 This operation is designed to take a spreadsheet template with definitions created by **_MD Partners, Inc._** and produce valuesets.
 The operation does not deduplicate valuesets.
 If one is entered into the spreadsheet tiwce, it will appear in the resulting valueset twice.

+NOTE: If downloading the Excel spreadsheet from Google Sheets, first make sure that the Codes have been formatted as text and not as numbers.
+Otherwise when downloaded as Excel the larger numbers will appear as numbers with scientific notation and will not be correct.
+To do this in Google sheets, select the column of codes, click on "Format/Number" and select "Plain Text".
+Doing this after the download does not rectify the situation.

 add part to set up environment get info on how to do that and put in *HERE*

 ##Setup